 Look closely at that final number.
 Can you physically and emotionally do that many sessions in a day?
 What about the time you need for administrative and marketing work?

-There more involved with setting your pricing and payment policy, but these tips should give you a solid foundation.
+There is more involved with setting your pricing, payment policy, and revenue goals, but these tips should give you a solid foundation.
 Until then…be happy, be prosperous, be ambitious for the sweet life.